 Do you sell replacement parts?

-Why shouldn't I buy a lower priced knock-off?
+Why should I not buy a lower priced knock-off?

 The simple answers are build quality and resale value.
-Quality is difficult to discern from photos, but we all know how objects poorly made look after a few years.
+Quality is difficult to discern from photos, but we know how objects poorly made look after a few years.
 You can also look up George Nelson clocks produced by Vitra (if you can find them) on secondary markets to see how they either hold their value or appreciate over the years.

 Where will my item ship from?